V3ded/V3ded.github.io/_posts/2020-09-10-certified-red-team-operator-crto-review.markdown

 - No cap on machine reboots, silly and frequent reboot requests by silly people (*edit: this has since been capped and therefore is less of an issue, see the next point*)

 - "Ghost" reboots that bypass the reboot request page.
-A lot of them.
+A lot of them. (*edit: this has been fixed*)

 #### -> Misc